GabySanchez03/TVCS/README.md

 Project for social platform.

 This is a site that host the project for the first code of an information website for an information platform.

+This is a new sentence that I am adding.